 Blogging is about getting your ideas and thoughts in front of people.
-Though it makes it sound easy, just write your thoughts and publish it but there’s much more of it.
-You need all different kinds of tools and services to not only write the content but also to do content marketing.
+Though it makes it sound easy, just write your thoughts, and publish it but there’s much more of it.
+You need all diverse kinds of tools and services to not only write the content but also to do content marketing.

-I always like to separate the tools in three different categories – Beginners, Growing and Expert.
+I always like to separate the tools in three distinct categories – Beginners, Growing and Expert.

-Beginners – Tools and services with decent performance and cost-effective structure.
+Tools and services with decent performance and cost-effective structure.
 These tools help you stand on your own with less expenditure and gives you a good base to start your Blogging journey.
-Most of my new blogs use these tools and services before they start earning some money.

-Expert – Tools and Services which I will look for my established blogs.
-These tools make managing established blogs very easy.
-They might come with a bit higher price range but it also means more customization and automation.
-You would be able to spend most of your time on the activities which really matter.
+Tools and Services which I will look for my established blogs.
+These tools make managing established blogs extremely easy.
+They might come with a bit higher price range, but it also means more customization and automation.

-So you might see more than one tool being listed for similar functionality but they will be for different phases of the blog.
+So, you might see more than one tool being listed for similar functionality, but they will be for distinct phases of the blog.

 Here are the providers which I currently use for my blogs.